safecrossroads/technologyandchoice.com/_posts/2017-03-21-episode-16-will-work-for-hemp.md

 ---
 layout: post
 title: Episode 16 - Will Work for Hemp
-excerpt: This is the second of what we're calling The Hemp Corner . . . we thought it would be a good idea to work as straightening out all the scrambled thinking about cannabis and hemp that has been brought about by nearly eight decades of prohibition and contradictory propaganda.
+excerpt: This is the second of what we're calling The Hemp Corner . . . we thought it would be a good idea to work at straightening out all the scrambled thinking about cannabis and hemp that has been brought about by nearly eight decades of prohibition and contradictory propaganda.
 thumbnail: assets/img/Planteyes+logo.png
 author: John Ferguson
 tags: podcast